dansomrob/dansomrob.github.io/hidden.md

 >The hardest thing is not doing what you want - it's knowing what you want. [@Naval](https://twitter.com/NavalismHQ/status/1514833143294877700)

 This is a vague, self-exploratory essay looking at purpose & meaning.
 I want to guide me to figure out what I want to do with my life and my next few years at Imperial.
 The investor Peter Thiel quipped when looking back at his '*Education was a substitute for thinking about your future*'.
-I think this is true for most people.
+I think this is true for most people, maybe mine too.

 ### Introduction

 Over the very long term, there are two main parts to your life. **Your job** & **your family**.
 Your job is how you meaningfully contribute to society.
 Your family is what keeps the human population alive in future generations.

-I want to avoid setting goals as every time I've tried this I've failed.
-Instead I want to focus on who I cant to become (identity).

 ### My Anti-Goals